-During a once-in-a-lifetime pandemic, a social justice reckoning and the “great resignation” that followed, one national retailer leveraged telehealth to improve employee health, satisfaction and retention.
-By offering CirrusMD telehealth services to uninsured and unenrolled workers during the pandemic, in addition to their enrolled employees, this retailer saw a total productivity savings of $1.064 million and an ROI of 1.3:1.
+During a once-in-a-lifetime pandemic, a social justice reckoning and the “great resignation” that followed, one national retailer leveraged virtual care to improve employee health, satisfaction and retention.
+By offering CirrusMD virtual care services to uninsured and unenrolled workers during the pandemic, in addition to their enrolled employees, this retailer saw a total productivity savings of $1.064 million and an ROI of 1.3:1.

-Meanwhile, surveys taken after accessing telehealth services revealed that 92% of the retailers’ workers said access to CirrusMD improved their experience with their employer.
+Meanwhile, surveys taken after accessing virtual care services revealed that 92% of the retailers’ workers said access to CirrusMD improved their experience with their employer.
 Other employers are taking note.
-Many are expanding telehealth benefits to uninsured and unenrolled workers to keep employees healthy and on the job — and to differentiate their companies in an increasingly competitive marketplace.
+Many are expanding virtual care benefits to uninsured and unenrolled workers to keep employees healthy and on the job — and to differentiate their companies in an increasingly competitive marketplace.

 A National Challenge

 At the height of the coronavirus pandemic, the spotlight shone bright on the uninsured and unenrolled, workers who were often hardest hit by the economic fallout of COVID-19 and who struggled along the margins of society.